 The Puppet orchestrator is a command-line tool for planning, executing, and inspecting orchestration jobs.
 For example, you can use it to review application instances declared in an environment, or to enforce change on the environment level without waiting for nodes to check in in regular 30-min intervals.

 The orchestration service interacts with PuppetDB to retrieve facts about nodes.
-To run orchestrator jobs, users must first authenticate to Puppet access, which verifies their user and permission profile as managed in RBAC.
+To run orchestrator jobs, users must first authenticate to Puppet Access, which verifies their user and permission profile as managed in RBAC.

 Puppet Enterprise uses PostgreSQL as a database backend.
-You can use an existing instance, or PE can install and manage new one.
+You can use an existing instance, or PE can install and manage a new one.
 The PE PostgreSQL instance includes the following databases:

 |pe-activity||Activity data from the Classifier, including who, what and when|

 |pe-puppetdb||exported resources, catalogs, facts, and reports (see more, below)|

 |pe-orchestrator||details about job runs, users, nodes, and run results|